Kamo9910/Password-manager/README.md

 password-manager/
 │
-├── main.py        # All UI and logic in a single script └── data.json      # Auto-generated file where passwords are stored locally
+├── main.py        # All UI and logic in a single script └── data.txt      # Auto-generated file where passwords are stored locally
 ```

 ## Example Entry in data.txt